0%

 GRC AI isn’t about technology alone.
 It’s about strategic focus, strong data foundations, human oversight, and disciplined scaling.
 Start small, build momentum, and turn compliance grind into competitive advantage.

-Organizations adopting AI-powered GRC solutions are already seeing real impact: 60% faster audit preparation, 75% less time spent on documentation, and compliance costs slashed by 30–50%.
-Regulatory tasks that once took weeks can now shrink by up to 80%.
-Yet only 13.76% of GRC teams have actually integrated AI into their frameworks.
-That adoption gap isn’t a weakness—it’s a competitive advantage for those willing to move first.
+Organizations adopting AI-powered GRC solutions are seeing tangible gains: audit preparation up to 60% faster, documentation time cut by 75%, and compliance costs reduced by 30–50%.
+Regulatory work that once dragged on for weeks can now shrink by as much as 80%.
+Yet only 13.76% of GRC teams have integrated AI into their frameworks.
+That gap isn’t a risk—it’s an advantage for those willing to move first.

 Take control of compliance, reduce risk, and build trust with UprootSecurity — where GRC becomes the bridge between checklists and real breach prevention.